cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/deployment-guides/terraform.md

     $ terraform apply
     ```

 It may take several minutes for the GCP instance and tunnel to come online.
-You can view your new tunnel, Access application, and Access policy in the [Zero Trust dashboard](https://dash.teams.cloudflare.com).
-The new DNS records are shown in the [Cloudflare dashboard](https://dash.cloudflare.com).
+You can view your new tunnel, Access application, and Access policy in the **Access** section of the [Zero Trust dashboard](https://dash.teams.cloudflare.com).
+The new DNS records are available in the [Cloudflare dashboard](https://dash.cloudflare.com).

 {{<Aside type="note">}}
 If you need to roll back the configuration, run `terraform destroy` to delete everything created through Terraform.
 Both `terraform apply` and `terraform destroy` prompt for user input before applying the changes.
 To run without requiring user input, you can add the `-auto-approve` flag to the command.